We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-2. Paring knife
+2. Best paring knife

 Since these guys are tough to sharpen, you want a blade that retains its edge over time.
-While expensive ones do exist, this Orblue knife gets the job done for less than $20.
+While expensive ones do exist, this Orblue knife gets the job done for less than $15.

 The cutting board will become your prep station, where ingredients get sliced, diced, minced, and mashed to make your meal delicious.

 While plastic cutting boards are popular for being dishwasher-safe, they’re prone to staining.
 We like wood for its aesthetics and durability.